 Fortunately, things have changed.
-Not only have hotels, restaurants and others in the hospitality business figured out how to lower their carbon footprint while providing a certain level of excellence and comfort to their patrons, some have even mastered the art.
+Hotels, restaurants and others in the hospitality business have figured out how to lower their carbon footprint while providing a certain level of excellence and comfort to their patrons.
+Some have even mastered the art.
 Such marvels are providing an eco-friendly, natural atmosphere that is actually enhanced by its environmental friendliness.

 Case in point: 1 Hotel Group.
 GLR’s Chelsey Pieretti wrote about 1 Hotel Brooklyn Bridge (the third iteration of their line of hotels) several years ago and I have since visited the property and loved it.
 But it was not until I spent several days at their debut hotel in South Beach last year that I truly bought in.